Last change: 16.10.2015 15:55

 In addition to the above, any nicknames/team names/aliases that are purely commercial (e.g. product names), defamatory, pejorative, offensive, vulgar, obscene, anti-Semitic, inciting hatred, or offending against good manners are forbidden.
 Using alternative spelling, gibberish or wrong spelling in order to avoid the requirements mentioned above is illegal.
 We reserve the right to extend, change, exchange or delete these rules if necessary.

-A player's photo must clearly show the face of the player, for adding anything else (graphics, other people, other parts of body, etc.) please use the logo function.
-The photo must always be up-to-date, manipulation of your appearance is prohibited.
+It would be nice if a player's photo clearly shows the face of the player, for adding anything else (graphics, other people, other parts of body, etc.) please use the logo function.
 For anything else please use the gallery.
 Photos with weapons are not allowed!

 A player's country must be set to their country of residence.
 Deliberately faking the country of residence is punishable.